bashtage/randomgen/doc/source/extending.rst

 next 64- and 32-bit unsigned integers, the next random double and the next raw value.
 This final function is used for testing and so can be set to the next 64-bit unsigned integer function if not needed.
-Functions inside :class:`~randomgen.generator.RandomGenerator` use this structure as in
+Functions inside :class:`~randomgen.generator.Generator` use this structure as in

 .. code-block:: c